 The function of the plasma membrane

 The plasma membrane is involved in a variety of cellular processes (Alberts B et al, 2002b).
 The main function of the plasma membrane is to separate and protect the intracellular environment from the extracellular space.
 The plasma membrane is semi-permeable and selectively regulates the passage and transport of various molecules and compounds in and out of the cell.
 For small molecules, such as ions, cross-membrane cellular transport can occur by passive osmosis and diffusion, but transport against the concentration gradient requires the help of ion pumps.
 For larger molecules, like hormones and enzymes, transport occurs by endocytosis, exocytosis or with the help of transmembrane protein transporters or channels.
 The plasma membrane also provides structural integrity, shape and polarity to cells by anchoring the cytoskeleton and by attaching the cell to the extracellular matrix and to other cells (Orlando K et al. (2009)).
-These physical connections, as well as the presence of receptors or other factors with signal transduction role, are also essential for cell-cell and cell-ECM communication.
+These physical connections, as well as the presence of receptors or other factors with a role in signal transduction, are also essential for cell-cell and cell-ECM communication.
 Moreover, the plasma membrane has a central roles in cellular motility and polarity (Eaton RC et al. (1991)).

-A rupture in the plasma membrane leads to the impairment of cell integrity and function, resulting in cell lysis and cell death unless rapidly repaired.
+A rupture in the plasma membrane leads to the impairment of cell integrity and function, resulting in cell lysis and cell death, unless rapidly repaired.
 Moreover, mutations in genes encoding proteins that localize to the plasma membrane have been associated with numerous human diseases.
-For example, mutations in genes encoding channel- and transporter proteins have been linked to including cystic fibrosis, cardiac arrhythmia, diabetes, skeletal muscle defects, and neurological disorders.
-Also, disturbances in the composition percentages of membrane lipids and proteins may lead to a variety of diseases related to lipid metabolism (Simons K et al. (2002)).
+For example, mutations in genes encoding channel- and transporter proteins have been linked to various diseases including cystic fibrosis, cardiac arrhythmia, diabetes, skeletal muscle defects, and neurological disorders.
+Also, disturbances in the composition of membrane lipids and proteins may lead to a variety of diseases related to lipid metabolism (Simons K et al. (2002)).